unchartedsoftware/facets/README.md

 The Facets library is split in five packages:
 1. `CSSOptions` is a small library used to read CSS variables in modern and legacy browsers
 2. `facets-core` contains all the components necessary to start using facets in your project
-3. `facets-plugins` are a collection of components that extend facets' look and behavior
+3. `facets-plugins` is a collection of components that extend facets' behavior, look and feel
 4. `facets-examples` documentation and examples live here
-5. `facets-builder` tool to allow designers to create and customize facets (under construction, Facets 4 feature)
+5. `facets-builder` tool to create and customize facets (under construction, Facets 4 feature)

-TThe only packages published to the registry are `CSSOptions`, `facets-core` and `facet-plugins`
+The only packages published to the registry are `CSSOptions`, `facets-core` and `facet-plugins`

 ## Installation

-Use `yarn` or `npm` to install the desired package:
+Use `yarn` to install the desired packages:
 ```shell script
 $ yarn add @uncharted/facets-core
 $ yarn add @uncharted/facets-plugins
 ```
-or
+or `npm`:
 ```shell script
 $ npm install @uncharted/facets-core
 $ npm install @uncharted/facets-plugins